hostjane/hostjane.github.io/_pages/getting-donations-gas-groceries.md

 ## Why Donations for Gas & Groceries?

 <span class="blue">Gas & food are basic human needs.
-HostJane assists freelancers to make ends meet in the global living crisis by enabling <a href="https://www.hostjane.com/legal/marketplace-terms/">Acts of Kindness</a> as given in 3.3 of the Marketplace Rules toward your living costs.
+HostJane assists freelancers to make ends meet in the global living crisis by facilitating <a href="https://www.hostjane.com/legal/marketplace-terms/">Acts of Kindness</a> as given in 3.3 of the Marketplace Rules toward your living costs.
 HostJane takes 0% fees, and pays out 100% on donated gas & groceries.</span>

 <span class="green">Buyers do not need a HostJane account to send you donations and can do so anonymously.</span>